 We can learn a lesson from the Swedes

-In Sweden they say “There is no bad weather, only bad clothes."
-So what makes good clothes?
-Is there any difference in what suits children and adults?
-Bout adults as well as our young Explorers need good clothes so they can enjoy our program - rain or shine.
+As the saying goes in Sweden, “There is no bad weather, only bad clothes!”.
+So what are the fundamentals of good clothes?
+In order for our young Explorers to adapt to our program in the more stubborn winter months, it is important to follow a few basic layering techniques.
 By avoiding cotton and wearing lots of layers, all of our special moments outdoors become that much more comfortable, and enjoyable for everyone.
-Here are our best tips to keep our Adults and little Explorers warm and dry.
+Here are our best tips to keep adults and little Explorers warm and dry.